-5.2.4 The canal basin and adjacent coalyard are labelled.
+5.2.4 The canal basin and adjacent coalyard are labelled and the access road for the application site crosses the canal basin.
 This map also shows the new gaol and Mile Lane is renamed Great Howard Street after the man who built the goal.
 The most northerly dock is the dry dock next to the George Dock, south of the canal basin.